About Peter Maybarduk

 Peter Maybarduk, February 2014

 Peter Maybarduk is a Washington, D.C.-based human rights lawyer and a songwriter.
-Watch him discuss COVID-19 treatment and vaccine access on CBS This Morning and Democracy Now!
+Watch him discuss treatment and vaccine access on CBS This Morning and Democracy Now!
 Listen to his fourth album, “Pacifica.”

 Lawyer | ADVOCATE

 Peter Maybarduk directs Public Citizen’s access to medicines group, which helps partners worldwide make medicine available and affordable for all.
 The group’s work has shaped laws and executive action in the United States and abroad and changed the course of international health and trade negotiations.
 Maybarduk and his colleagues helped organize the global movement for COVID vaccine access and have rallied support to expand vaccine manufacturing and technology transfer to developing countries.
+Today, they are defending health from the Trump administration’s cuts and helping countries stand up.

 Maybarduk has provided technical and strategic assistance to public agencies and civil society groups in dozens of countries since 2007.
 He has appeared frequently in major media including The New York Times, The Washington Post and international papers.
 He sits on the board of the Medicines Patent Pool, a United Nations-backed organization that negotiates licenses among drugmakers to expand global availability of affordable generics.
 Maybarduk is an intellectual property expert and affiliate fellow with the Information Society Program at Yale Law School.
 He studied technology law at the University of California at Berkeley and anthropology at The College of William and Mary in Virginia.
 Read Public Citizen’s profile of Maybarduk.